nickferrar/TKintering/README.md

 # TKintering
+Tinkering With Tkinter
 Created a To-Do list app using the Tkinter Python library.
+Using various widgets, you can type new To-Do items and it creates an interactive list.